FrostSource/hla-custom-wrist-pockets/README.md

 This project aims to solve the issue of wrist holograms for custom props appearing as health pen syringes.
 Any prop that can be stored inside the wrist can now have a matching icon with very minimal effort.

+You can try the preview map on the workshop here: https://steamcommunity.com/sharedfiles/filedetails/?id=2637521776

 ## Installation

 Head to the [releases section](https://github.com/FrostSource/hla-custom-wrist-pockets/releases/latest) or [Google Drive](https://drive.google.com/drive/folders/11QyH9kNEGCt-qOUVJtU5i7Zm1vtlMwUH?usp=sharing) to download the latest files.